top of page

 Air view from Google map of K0UO antenna site, see the three special-purpose target test beds make this facility unique.
 The wet sites on is 10 acres, two smaller ponds 1 to 3 acres, creates a simulated sea environment used to investigate background clutter and target-to-surface interactions. the site does HPM/Transient Electromagnetic, and RCS/radar signature at the test facility.

-The K0UO Rhombic Farm 4KS Walz airport and K0UO & RSI Corp antenna test range
+The K0UO Rhombic Farm and the 4KS Walz Public airport and K0UO & RSI Corp antenna test range

-My company RSI Corp in 2002 formed an educational alliance with NWOSU, RSI had offices and classrooms on the NWOSU Alva, OK campus, where they taught both University accredited, and Adult specialized RF and AG courses.
-Like Superior Survey Techniques SST (RF) which follows a book of the same name that I wrote in 1998. https://www.rsicorp.com/sst
+My company RSI Corp back in 2002 formed an educational alliance with NWOSU, RSI had offices and classrooms on the NWOSU Alva, OK campus, where they taught both University accredited, and Adult specialized RF and agriculture courses.
+The NWOSU campus office was under the leadership of Gary Gerber "KB0HH", teaching courses like Superior Survey Techniques SST (RF) which follows a book of the same name, that I wrote in 1998. https://www.rsicorp.com/sst

-My company RSI i corp n 2002 formed an educational alliance with NWOSU, RSI had offices and classrooms on the NWOSU Alva, OK campus, where they taught both University accredited, and Adult specialized courses.
-Many RF, RFI, EME, Telecom safety and other survey classes, using very specialized and very high end expensive RF equipment and the K0UO large, reflection-free environments, is primarily used by Ham radio, STEM, commercial and military organizations for research and certification. this site is in conjunction with RSI Corp Kiowa, KS https://www.rsicorp.com/hazard-assessments
+My company 2002 formed an educational alliancae RSI Corp. - Radiofrequency Safety International wth NWOSU, RSI had offices and classrooms on the NWOSU Alva, OK campus, where they taught both University accredited, and Adult specialized courses.
+Many RF, RFI, EME, Telecom safety and other survey classes, using very specialized and very high end expensive RF equipment and the K0UO large, reflection-free environments, is primarily used by Ham radio, STEM, commercial and military organizations for research and certification. this site is in conjunction with RSI Corp Kiowa, KS https://www.rsicorp.com/hazard-assessments, also teach how AI can be used, Radiofrequency Safety International RSI Corp and Steve Walz is using AI and new is now becoming an advanced tool in analyzing, developing, and expanding research.

-RSI’S Technical group has performed technical, safety, RF EME and general hazard inspection assessments at thousands of sites throughout the country, including many major broadcast sites, tower antenna farms, major buildings, and DOD installations. https://www.rsicorp.com/technical-inspections
+RSI’S Radiofrequency Safety International Technical group has performed technical, safety, RF EME and general hazard inspection assessments at thousands of sites throughout the country, including many major broadcast sites, tower antenna farms, major buildings, and DOD installations.
+Radiofrequency Safety International and Steve Walz is using AI, which is now becoming an advanced tool in analyzing, developing, and expanding research.

 photo view of Steve Walz Teaching an RF Survey Class at NWOSU at Alva Ok 2004.
-RSI Corp in 2002 formed an educational alliance with NWOSU, RSI had offices and classrooms on the NWOSU Alva, Oklahoma campus, where they taught both University accredited, and Adult specialized RF and AG courses.
+RSI Corp in 2002 formed an educational alliance with NWOSU, RSI Corp. - Radiofrequency Safety International had offices and classrooms on the NWOSU Alva, Oklahoma campus, where they taught both University accredited, and Adult specialized RF and AG courses.
 Like Superior Survey Techniques SST (RF) which follows a book of the same name that Steve Walz wrote in 1998.

-RF Survey Class Steve Walz and RSI with NWOSU
+RF Survey Class Steve Walz and RSI with NWOSU, (Near Field Testing)

 Because EME/RFR is considered a physical hazard, proper programs must be in place to ensure safety at an RF test site.
 This is just like noise or air pollution.
 Everyone knows about and has noise and air sampling done; the same application applies to electromagnetic energy emissions.
 Testing must be done by a qualified EME/RF person.